MAD-Projects/Bone-Basics/Development-Process.md

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly. (“Manifesto for Agile Software Development”)
+At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly." (“Manifesto for Agile Software Development”)

 ####[Agile Manifesto](http://agilemanifesto.org/)
-We are uncovering better wasy of developing software by doing it and helping others do it.
+"We are uncovering better wasy of developing software by doing it and helping others do it.
 Through this work we have come to value:
 - **Individuals and interactions** over processes and tools.
 - **Working software** over comprehensive documentation.
 - **Customer collaboration** over contract negotiation.
 - **Responding to change** over following a plan.

-That is, while there is value in the items on the right, we value the items on the left more. (“Manifesto for Agile Software Development”)
+That is, while there is value in the items on the right, we value the items on the left more." (“Manifesto for Agile Software Development”)

 ##DevOps